 For important background information on the television medium, check out the series of modules starting here.

 After you visit any of these links, you can either close the window that pops up or click on the back arrow at the top of your browser.

 The "Quick Quiz" button at the end of each chapter takes you to a very short interactive matching game that acts as a review of some of the major concepts in the chapter (and checks to see if you really were awake while you were reading it!).

-Green, Yellow, Blue, and Red Readings
+Green, Yellow, Blue,

 And now to explain those little colored squares before most links.

 A green square ( ) in front of a link indicates information that's important to what's being discussed.
 We cover this information in the interactive tests and puzzles.
 Linked information within these readings is not covered in the tests.